CHTC/templates-GPUs/docker/pytorch_python/README.md

 docker_image = pytorch/pytorch:1.1.0-cuda10.0-cudnn7.5-runtime
 ```

-Also, we need the python script as well as the data transfered to the compute node.
+Also, we need the python script as well as the data transferred to the compute node.
 ```
 transfer_input_files = main.py, MNIST_data.tar.gz
 ```